DoSomething/contentful-prototype/docs/development/features/affiliate-opt-in.md

 ## Under the Hood

-Our Redux state is initialized with a `signups` object containing an `affiliateMessagingOptIn` **Boolean** field (defaults to `false`).
+Our [Redux](https://redux.js.org/) state is initialized with a `signups` object containing an `affiliateMessagingOptIn` **Boolean** field (defaults to `false`).
 Clicking the Affiliate Opt In check box input invokes an action which toggles this value.

-When the user clicks the Signup button, we use that `signups.affiliateMessagingOptIn` value to determine whether we set the `affiliateOptIn: true` in the `details` field, before triggering the signup request to Rogue.
+When the user clicks the Sign-up button, we use that `signups.affiliateMessagingOptIn` value to determine whether we set the `affiliateOptIn: true` in the `details` field, before triggering the signup request to Rogue.